Leukotriene B4 receptor 2: Ligands

-While initially defined as a low affinity receptor for the 5-lipoxygenase product of arachidonic acid metabolism, LTB4, BLT2 binds and is activated by not only LTB4 but also the cycloxygenase-thromboxane synthase enzyme pathway of arachidonic acid metabolism, 12-Hydroxyheptadecatrienoic acid (12-HHT) as well as by three products of the 12-lipoxygenase pathway of arachidonic acid metabolism, 12(S)-HETE, 12(S)-HpETE, and 12(R)-HETE (see 12-Hydroxyeicosatetraenoic acid, by a member of the 15-lipoxygenase pathway of arachidonic acid metabolism, 15(S)-HETE (see 15-Hydroxyicosatetraenoic acid), and by another member of the LTB4 family of arachidonic acid metabolites, 20-hydroxy-LTB4; the relative BLT2 receptor-binding affinities of these 7 metabolites are ~1000, 100, 10, 10, 3, 3, and 1, respectively.
+While initially defined as a low affinity receptor for the 5-lipoxygenase product of arachidonic acid metabolism, LTB4, BLT2 binds and is activated by not only LTB4 but also the cycloxygenase–thromboxane synthase enzyme pathway of arachidonic acid metabolism, 12-hydroxyheptadecatrienoic acid (12-HHT) as well as by three products of the 12-lipoxygenase pathway of arachidonic acid metabolism, 12(S)-HETE, 12(S)-HpETE, and 12(R)-HETE (see 12-Hydroxyeicosatetraenoic acid), by a member of the 15-lipoxygenase pathway of arachidonic acid metabolism, 15(S)-HETE (see 15-Hydroxyicosatetraenoic acid), and by another member of the LTB4 family of arachidonic acid metabolites, 20-hydroxy-LTB4; the relative BLT2 receptor-binding affinities of these 7 metabolites are ~1000, 100, 10, 10, 3, 3, and 1, respectively.
 Thus, the most recently discovered ligand, 12-HHT, which does not bind to BLT1 receptors, shows by far the highest affinity of all of the tested ligands for BLT2 receptors.
 Among these 7 ligand, in contrast, BLT1 binds and is activated by only LTB4 and 20-hydroxy-LTB4.

-The two BLT4-like receptors in Zebrafish, Blt2a and Blt2b, when transfected into chinese hamster ovary cells, mediate rises in cytosolic calcium responses to both 12-HHT and LTB4 with 12-HHT being about 500- to 1000-fold stronger that LTB4 in doing so; 12-HHT is inactive in this assay in chinese hamster ovary cells made to express the Zebrafish LTB4 receptor-1 (Blt1).
-Thus, BLT1 receptor exhibits exquisite specificity, binding 5(S),12(R)-dihydroxy-6Z,8E,10E,14Z-eicosatetraenoic acid (i.e. LTB4) but not LTB4's 12(S) or 6Z isomers whereas the BLT2 receptor exhibits a binding pattern that includes S and R stereoisomers, aracidonic acid metabolites composed of 17 and 20 carbons, and metabolites with a hydroxyl residue at the 5, 12, or 15 position.
+The two BLT4-like receptors in zebrafish, Blt2a and Blt2b, when transfected into Chinese hamster ovary cells, mediate rises in cytosolic calcium responses to both 12-HHT and LTB4 with 12-HHT being about 500- to 1000-fold stronger that LTB4 in doing so; 12-HHT is inactive in this assay in Chinese hamster ovary cells made to express the zebrafish LTB4 receptor-1 (Blt1).
+Thus, BLT1 receptor exhibits exquisite specificity, binding 5(S),12(R)-dihydroxy-6Z,8E,10E,14Z-eicosatetraenoic acid (i.e. LTB4) but not LTB4's 12(S) or 6Z isomers whereas the BLT2 receptor exhibits a binding pattern that includes S and R stereoisomers, arachidonic acid metabolites composed of 17 and 20 carbons, and metabolites with a hydroxyl residue at the 5, 12, or 15 position.
 BLT2's binding pattern can only be considered as promiscuous.
 This promiscuous binding pattern complicates determination of which arachidonic acid metabolite and which metabolite-forming oxygenase (i.e. cyclooxygenase or lipoxygenase) is responsible for any given BLT2-dependent response.
 These determinations are often critical to defining the full mechanisms involved in, as well as the means for inhibiting or promoting, the functions of BLT2.